Hey, welcome again to my website. Here I would like to indulge in writing a thing or two about myself, in case someone is curious!

 such

-or most recently amodernist.com
+or most recently amodernist.com.

-university.
-I maintained that site for over 7 years, and it had the
+for over 7 years, and it was the most influential on the structure of

-most influence on the structure of this site.
-Either way: I grew fond
+this site.
+Either way: I grew fond of the shared hosting

-aspect over time, and decided to merge
+aspect over time, and decided to merge the two sites into one.
+You

-the two sites into one.
-You see the result here, so judge for
+see the result here, so judge for yourself.

 I am also a member of the Free Software Foundation: